Autism Spectrum Disorder (ASD)

 How is ASD treated?

-Treatment for ASD involves behavioral training.
-This training rewards appropriate behavior to teach children social and other skills.
+Treatment for ASD usually involves behavioral training.
+This training rewards wanted behavior to teach children social and other skills.
 Treatment may also include structured teaching.
 This involves organizing a child's day and school setting to help a child learn new skills.
 Some children also need things like speech therapy, physical therapy, or medicine.

 What Increases Your Risk